How to Prevent Candida Infections

 What You Need to Know About Candida Infections

 When Candida yeasts grow out of control in our body, it can cause certain diseases.
-One of these is the vaginal yeast infection.
+One of these is a vaginal yeast infection.
 However, this yeast can also cause respiratory, skin, and gastrointestinal disorders.

 When you notice symptoms of a yeast infection, you should not only monitor your symptoms, but also talk to your gynecologist.